-Cloud-based video management systems are designed with simplicity in mind which make them an ideal option for companies without the IT expertise to carry out system maintenance.
+Cloud-based video management systems are designed with simplicity in mind, making them an ideal option for companies without the IT expertise to carry out system maintenance.
 The system is ready to use after plugging in and can be accessed via a central website or app on any device.
-No further hardware and software is needed.
-You simply go to a web browser, put in your username and password and start using your cameras.
+No further hardware and software are needed.
+You go to a web browser, put in your username and password and start using your cameras.
 To add users to your system, it’s as easy as adding the person’s email address, assigning them permission levels, and pressing enter.

-On the other hand, an on-premise or local security camera systems comprising of some sort of digital or network video recorder, come with a more complex installation process.
-This system setup is generally most suitable for users who want true flexibility, more features or specific customization, higher megapixel or image quality, and larger amounts of storage.
-A business searching for a traditional video security would need to configure things manually and feel comfortable with network setup and opening ports on their corporate network.
-It’s ideal for a business that wants to connect a large number of security cameras and carry out a wider range of monitoring applications.
+On the other hand, an on-premise or local security camera system comprising of some digital or network video recorder comes with a more complex installation process.
+This system setup is generally most suitable for users who want true flexibility, more features or specific customization, higher megapixel or image quality, and larger storage amounts.
+A business searching for traditional video security would need to configure things manually and feel comfortable with network setup and opening ports on their corporate network.
+It’s ideal for a business that wants to connect many security cameras and carry out a wider range of monitoring applications.

 More Cloud = Less Maintenance

-For an on-premise video surveillance system, the maintenance responsibility lies with the end user.
-They are responsible for opening ports to monitor remotely, ensuring all software is updated as required, buying additional storage as existing ones fill up or system grows, and ensuring the system is not vulnerable to unauthorized external access.
+For an on-premise video surveillance system, the maintenance responsibility lies with the end-user.
+They are responsible for opening ports to monitor remotely, ensuring all software is updated as required, buying additional storage as existing ones fill up or the system grows, and ensuring the system is not vulnerable to unauthorized external access.

 Does reading so far make you wonder why you have not switched to cloud video surveillance yet?
 Read up on the next factors where on-premise security camera systems fare much better than a cloud video surveillance review.

-Let’s use an example to see the real-life implication: say you have thirty-seven (37) 3MP cameras generating relatively fluid motion footage (10fps) with 18-hour days, your system can easily generate 2TB of data daily.
-This huge volume of data can give poor footage streaming quality, generate choppy audio and video or have a lag time when viewing footage.
+Let’s use an example to see the real-life implication: say you have thirty-seven (37) 3MP cameras generating relatively fluid motion footage (10fps) with 18-hour days.
+Your system can easily generate 2TB of data daily.
+This huge data volume can give poor footage streaming quality, generate choppy audio and video, or lag time when viewing footage.

 Data storage capacity is the next factor to be brought into the equation.
 How long does your company need to store footage for?

-For an on-premise security system the standard is typically 30 days while some companies store it up to 60 days or more.
-It all depends on your company’s requirements – if you need to store footage for longer, you just need to purchase a larger storage device or add hard drives.
+For an on-premise security system, the standard is typically 30 days, while some companies store it up to 60 days or more.
+It all depends on your company’s requirements – if you need to store footage for longer, you need to purchase a larger storage device or add hard drives.

 For a cloud surveillance system, the standard storage duration is 14 days.
 You can increase this time period, but that addition comes with a higher price tag.

-Another factor which may or may not be relevant for your business is integration with other solutions e.g. building automation, access control systems or any other system you already have in your building.
-On-premise video surveillance systems, especially higher end video management software, integrate much more easily with 3rd party applications than cloud.
+Another factor that may or may not be relevant for your business is integration with other solutions, e.g. building automation, access control systems or any other system you already have in your building.
+On-premise video surveillance systems, especially higher-end video management software, integrate much more easily with 3rd party applications than the cloud.

-If you don’t have any additional systems in place and are not likely to opt for one in the future, cloud surveillance may be the right solution for you.
-Otherwise on-premise video surveillance will give you a lot more flexibility and scalability.
+If you don’t have any additional systems in place and are not likely to opt for one in the future, cloud surveillance may work for you.
+Otherwise, on-premise video surveillance will give you a lot more flexibility and scalability.

 What are the costs?

 Now that you have heard both sides of the story, you will have to decide which system will be more suitable for your business.
-Here is a recap of the pros and cons of cloud VMS to help you decide if it is the right solution for your business.
+Here is a recap of cloud VMS’s pros and cons to help you decide if it is the right solution for your business.